Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/light-and-dark-mode-image-in-html.md

 </picture>
 ```

-That's is it!
+That's it!

-By default, it will show the light image, but it will show the dark image if the person prefers the dark scheme.
+It will default show the light image, but it will show the dark image if the person prefers the dark scheme.

 Feel free to have a play with this on Codepen.